web3privacy/grants/README.md

 - Product:[Coinmandeer](https://github.com/coinmandeer), [Tree](https://github.com/burningtree)

 # ⚛︎ Web3privacy Now Platform:
-"One ring to bring them all".
-The Platform will collect and interconnect all the previous projects and tools to make privacy accessible, understandable and actionable by a broad audience.
+"One ring to bring them all" -> The Platform will collect and interconnect all the previous projects and tools to make privacy accessible, understandable and actionable by a broad audience.

 This project is currently supported by Ethereum Foundation.